BMW's China dealers say company agrees to pay $820 million subsidy

-SHANGHAI/FRANKFURT BMW (BMWG.DE) will pay 5.1 billion yuan (539 million pounds) to auto dealers in China who pressured the world's top luxury carmaker to share the cost of overstocked showrooms, BMW's main Chinese dealership group said on Monday.
+SHANGHAI/FRANKFURT BMW (BMWG.DE) will pay 5.1 billion yuan ($820 million) to auto dealers in China who pressured the world's top luxury carmaker to share the cost of overstocked showrooms, BMW's main Chinese dealership group said on Monday.

 Car sales growth in China, the world's largest auto market, was expected to halve to 7 percent in 2014, bringing demands for compensation from dealer groups which had bought vehicles on expectations of rapid growth.